What Shopify built-in inventory tool was — and why merchants relied on it

 PO number sequencing per shop

 EZStock maintains an auto-incrementing PO number sequence for your store, so every purchase order gets a unique sequential reference number.
-This makes it easy to cross-reference POs against supplier invoices and accounting records — something Stocky's ad-hoc numbering didn't support cleanly.
+This makes it easy to cross-reference POs against supplier invoices and accounting records — something the built-in inventory tool's ad-hoc numbering didn't support cleanly.

 Cross-app inventory visibility for bundle merchants